bartwojcik/easygoing/README.md

 - (Possibly) Add entire edit history to model - make everything undeletable.
 - (Possibly) Add support for more distros to fabfile.py.
 - (Possibly) Add search (haystack?).
+- (Possibly) Migrate to REST framework.
+Simplify image/file upload, associate it with posts/sidebar info.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details